exasol/docker-db/README.md

 The dockerized version of Exasol in this repository can be used with up to 10GiB of data.
 If you need more please get in contact with us via https://exasol.com/get-in-touch.

+Your use of this repository is subject to the [Exasol Terms & Conditions](https://www.exasol.com/terms-and-conditions)

 ###### Please note that this is an open source project which is *not officially supported* by Exasol.
 We will try to help you as much as possible, but can't guarantee anything since this is not an official Exasol product.

 Currently supported features: